MatthewBooth/OTAUpdates/Romhut.md

 - Open the .apk file using an archive manager like 7zip and extract the necessary lib file for your device.
 Most devices will use armeabi, armeabi-v7a or arm64-v8a.
 Please the libbypass.so file in your system folder as follows:

-For Lollipop devices put the apk and lib file like this -- system/app/OTAUpdates/base.apk
+For Lollipop devices put the apk and lib file like this:

+- system/app/OTAUpdates/base.apk
-														-- system/app/OTAUpdates/lib/arm/libbypass.so
+- system/app/OTAUpdates/lib/arm/libbypass.so

-For Pre-Lollipop devices, like this 					-- system/app/OTAUpdates.apk
+For Pre-Lollipop devices, like this:

+- system/app/OTAUpdates.apk
-														-- system/lib/libbypass.so
+- system/lib/libbypass.so

 #### Head over to Romhut